-Each week this class will have three deadlines - some things should be completed before class on Tuesday, others will be due before class on Thursday and the remaining tasks in that week's module will be due no later than Sunday @ midnight of that week.
+Each week this class will have a task deadline in that week's module, usually no later than Sunday @ midnight of that week.
 You can plan on these due dates ahead of time.

 - Class Activities, Participation, Tasks and Group Leadership (395 points) Participation in this course is key.
 Both inside and out of class we will be completing tasks, discussions, and activities that add to your understanding of the content.
-In addition, each student will lead small group activities twice over the term and reflect on that experience.
-This will take many forms: Google Survey/ Forms; EdPuzzle; bringing materials in to share; exit tickets; leadership reflections; etc. and complete group activities during class.
-You are expected to engage on Canvas & attend and participate in class each week. - Weekly Response Quizzes (180 possible points (20 points x 9)) Due each Sunday by midnight.
+This will take many forms: Google Survey/ Forms; EdPuzzle; sharing materials on Canvas; etc. You are expected to engage on Canvas & attend and participate in class each week. - Weekly Response Quizzes (180 possible points (20 points x 9)) Due each Sunday by midnight.
 Very Short quizzes on Canvas that ask you to reflect on that module's readings, in-class materials, videos and assignments.
-Most quizzes will be short questions and are designed to be completed AFTER class on Thursday & after you have finished the readings & videos for that module.
+Most quizzes will be short questions and are designed to be completed after you have finished the readings & videos for that module.
 There are 10 quizzes (one each week).
 However, I will drop your lowest quiz from the total at the end of the term.
-So if you do poorly or miss a quiz that will be the one that is dropped. - Assignment 1: Planning in the Media (75 points) Due Sunday, April 16th.
-This assignment asks you to follow some of the Portland based news stories on planning to familiarize yourself with the topics covered recently in the news. - Assignment 2: Stakeholder & Participation Analysis (100 points) Due Sun, May 7th.
-This assignment gives you the opportunity to examine public participation in a planning meeting and then complete a stakeholder analysis for one issue and create meaningful public engagement options. - Assignment 3: Zoning Analysis Assignment (150 points) Due Thursday, May 18th & Sunday, May 28th.
-This assignment gives you the opportunity to examine zoning for an individual parcel and investigate the basic zoning divisions that regulate land uses. - Assignment 4: Multi-Modal Planning Memo (100 points) Due Thursday, June 15th by Midnight.
+So if you do poorly or miss a quiz that will be the one that is dropped. - Assignment 1: Planning in the Media (75 points) Due Sunday, April 13th.
+This assignment asks you to follow some of the Portland based news stories on planning to familiarize yourself with the topics covered recently in the news. - Assignment 2: Stakeholder & Participation Analysis (100 points) Due Sun, May 4th.
+This assignment gives you the opportunity to examine public participation in a planning meeting and then complete a stakeholder analysis for one issue and create meaningful public engagement options. - Assignment 3: Zoning Analysis Assignment (150 points) Due Sunday, May 11th & Sunday, May 25th.
+This assignment gives you the opportunity to examine zoning for an individual parcel and investigate the basic zoning divisions that regulate land uses. - Assignment 4: Multi-Modal Planning Memo (100 points) Due Sunday, June 8th by Midnight.
 This assignment asks you to examine a transportation corridor in Portland and evaluate the possible planning data and decisions involved in transportation planning.).